More Than Its Name

 Although his managers now handle the day-to-day for the most part, Houghtaling believes his leadership style plays a major role in the longevity of his business and employees’ careers with him.

 “With me growing up through the field, they haven’t done anything I haven’t done, and I’m not going to ask anyone to do something I haven’t done, so I relate to the men in the field,” he says.
-“I try to treat everyone fair.”
+“I try to treat everyone fairly.”